Samsung goes after HTC deal to undercut Apple

 HOLY PATENTS

-In August, a Northern California jury handed Apple a $1.05 billion verdict, finding that Samsung's phones violated a series of Apple's software and design patents.
+In August, a Northern California jury handed Apple a $1.05 billion (661.00 million pounds) verdict, finding that Samsung's phones violated a series of Apple's software and design patents.

 Apple quickly asked U.S. District Judge Lucy Koh to impose a permanent sales ban on those Samsung phones, and a hearing is scheduled for next month in San Jose, California.